kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/8818-in-place-only/README.md

 - No Retry for Unchanged Recommendation: After infeasible attempt is stored, verify same recommendation is not retried
 - Retry After Recommendation Change: After infeasible attempt is stored, verify changed recommendation triggers a new attempt and clears stored value
 - Successful Update Clears Stored Attempt: After successful patch, verify any stored infeasible attempt is cleared
-- Stale Entry Cleanup: Verify infeasible attempts for deleted pods are cleaned up
+- Stale Entry Cleanup: Verify infeasible attempts for deleted pods are cleaned up (targeted for beta)

 ## Upgrade / Downgrade Strategy